I said in my last post that I was going to start a fiction serial on Substack and so I have. It’s called The Cryptic Branch, and here’s the blurb:

 I’m enjoying it a lot — it’s satisfying to see your work out there each week, though I’m sure this is the honeymoon period.
 One occasional worry is that I’m going to paint myself into a plot corner I can’t get out of further down the line.
 It’s a chance I’ll have to take and indeed that’s part of the fun.
 I certainly don’t know how the serial will end or how I’ll get there.

 I did some fairly superficial research on other serial fiction writers on Substack, and the consensus among them was that episodes should be no more than 2,000 words.
 Mine are nearer 3,000, even after what seems to me to be ruthless editing.
 Substack helpfully provides an estimated reading time for each post — mine are between 12 and 14 minutes each time.
 Is that too much to ask of a reader once a week?
 Time will tell.

 The other fiction writers I’ve looked at also make the point that Substack is really designed for non-fiction at present.
 Each post is presented as a standalone piece of writing, and, if you’re publishing other (non-fiction) posts on your Substack (which I’m not) these will all form a single stream.
 One gripe I have is that Substack has only has a single fiction category, named ‘Fiction’ i.e. there’s no way to categorize serials by genre or even sub-genre.
 The platform is continually developing though, so that may change.

 That’s all for now.
 I’ll publish another post on my progress, success, or otherwise, at some point.
 If you want to check out The Cryptic Branch, the link is here.
-Two other points to mention: the genre is Historical SF and I’m using a new pen name, Valentine Wyatt.
+Two other points to mention: the (broad) genre is speculative fiction and I’m using a new pen name, Valentine Wyatt.